Program: American Studies (BA)

 Investigate other pressing issue related to student learning achievement for the program (explain in question 7)

-Over the last 18 months, the department has continued with assessment activities as outlined in the Fall 2014 assessment report.
-These activities have included:
+Between June 1, 2015 and October 31, 2018., the department continued with assessment activities as outlined in the previous assessment report.
+These are as follows:

-- Continuing to poll our students on the success of our courses in meeting departmental SLOs through at least two mandatory advising meetings per year with each of our majors and most of our minors.
-These session also provide valuable feedback on the ability of our students to meet their educational goals, their preparedness to complete capstone projects, as well as their general preparedness for higher education and/or career goals after graduation.
+- We instituted an exit poll (anonymous via the Survey Monkey platform) for our outgoing majors as a means to collect and analyze data regarding our students’ experience in the program.
+We are also continuing to poll our students on the success of our courses in meeting departmental SLOs through at least two mandatory advising meetings per year with each of our majors and most of our minors.
+These sessions also provide valuable feedback on the ability of our students to meet their educational goals, their preparedness to complete capstone projects, as well as their general preparedness for higher education and/or career goals after graduation.
 Though these are qualitative rather than quantitative measures, they provide a valuable source of feedback on our undergraduate program and help to indicate areas in which we need to innovate or shift our approach to better meet our departmental SLOs, and other departmental priorities in regards to our undergraduate program.

-- Meeting with the newly formed Assessment Committee to brainstorm about new departmental strategies to implement assessment activities going forward.
+- Continuing with our Assessment Committee to brainstorm about new departmental strategies to implement assessment activities going forward.

 Assignment/exam/paper completed as part of regular coursework and used for program-level assessment